digiltd/oh-rtd-test/Usecase-examples.md

 This is a collection of possible use cases to inspire adding intelligence to your home automation.

 If possible examples are sorted by categories.
 Some might actually fit into more than one category.
-Some in none:
+Some into none.
+Please link to corresponding rules in the samples section.

 * location based
 * environmental